melvin0108/Assignment-G3/deliverables/technical-runbook.md

 1. Go to **Jobs & Pipelines**.
 2. For the first run only, open **DQ Rules Setup**, select **Run now**, set `catalog` to `g3_dev`, and wait for a successful run.
-This job generates the mock data, completes Bronze/M1, and loads the DQ rule registry.
+This job generates the mock data, completes Bronze validation, and loads the DQ rule registry.
 3. Open **AI-ready transaction investigation context pipeline**.
 4. Select **Run now**, set the job parameter `catalog` to `g3_dev`, and start the job.
 5. Open the run details and confirm that every task succeeds.
-Preserve the M1, M2, and M3 validation output as execution evidence.
+Preserve the Bronze, DQ, Silver, and Gold validation output as execution evidence.

 The supplied screenshot shows where both persistent jobs appear: **Jobs & Pipelines**.
 A green tick means the displayed run completed; open the run for